PragmaticFlow/NBomber.Docs/docs/nbomber/scenario/scenario-context.md

 sidebar_position: 3
 ---

-ScenarioContext Represents the execution context of the currently running scenario in NBomber.
+ScenarioContext represents the execution context of the currently running scenario in NBomber.
 It provides utilities to access test metadata, scenario-specific data, logging and controlling test execution: for example, stopping scenarios dynamically.

 ```csharp
 public interface IScenarioContext